jason-neal/eniric/docs/source/index.rst

 Features
 --------

-``Eniric`` contains a number of features to transform and prepare the spectra; both observed and synthetic.
+``Eniric`` contains a number of tools to transform and analyse synthetic or observed spectra.

 * :doc:`Spectral broadening <./broadening>`:
    Allows for Rotational and Instrumental broadening of synthetic spectra given a rotation speed ``vsini`` and resolution ``R``.